 Is your pup a ‘couch potato’?
-Read ahead to both learn how to train dog to stay off couch and how to teach her when lounging on the furniture is welcome.
+Read on to learn how to train your dog to stay off couch and how to teach her when lounging on the furniture is welcome.

 Maybe your dog’s a bed hog and double lattes are the only thing standing between you and sleepwalking.
 Or, perhaps you have a new baby, a new sofa, or even a new pair of pants that you’d rather not coat in fur or slobber.
 Whatever the reason, if your dog has equal access to all of the furniture in your home, there’s a furball in your near future.
 Changing your pup’s furniture privileges can be done, but keeping the consummate couch potato off said couch isn’t for the faint of heart.